-- First, let your partner know that you care about them and respect their opinion
+- First, let our partner know that we care about them and respect their opinion

-- As soon as you feel your anger rises, speak up
+- As soon as we feel our anger rises, speak up

 - Don’t insist on being right

-- Avoid saying something that you’ll regret later, so strip out the judgmental, accusatory, and inflammatory language
+- Avoid saying something that we’ll regret later, so strip out the judgmental, accusatory, and inflammatory language

 - Stick to the main topic